MGunlogson/CuckooFilter4J/README.md

-#A fast multithreaded Java Cuckoo Filter#
+#Cuckoo For Java-A fast multithreaded Java Cuckoo Filter#
 About
 -----------------